NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __cc__: Boolean flag to specify whether to install `gcc`.
 The default is True.

+- __configure_opts__: List of options to pass to `configure`.
+The default value is `--disable-multilib`.
+This option is only recognized if a source build is enabled.

 - __cxx__: Boolean flag to specify whether to install `g++`.
 The default is True.